asweigart/PythonStdioGames/README.md

 *Alphabetize Word Quiz* - A time-based quiz game to see how fast you can alphabetize words.

 *Analog Clock* - An analog clock animation.
+Press Ctrl-C to stop.

-*Bagels* - A deductive logic game.
+*Bagels* - A deductive logic game where you must guess a number based on clues.

 *Birthday Paradox Simulation* - Explore the mathematics of the "Birthday Paradox".
+More info at https://en.wikipedia.org/wiki/Birthday_problem

 *Blackjack* - A card game also known as 21.
+More info at: https://en.wikipedia.org/wiki/Blackjack

 *Bouncing Ball* - A bouncing ball animation.
+Press Ctrl-C to stop.

 *Bouncing Lines* - A bouncing line animation.
+Press Ctrl-C to stop.

 *Calendar Maker* - Create monthly calendars, saved to a text file and fit for printing.

 *Chance Checkers* - Checkers, but you can move 3 random checkers per turn.
+These checkers are randomly decided, and can be the player's own checkers or their opponents', but you can't move your opponents' promoted checkers.
+In this version, capturing is not mandatory.

 *Daleks* - Try to get the robots to crash into each other.

 *Checkers* - The classic checkers board game.
+In this version, capturing is not mandatory.

 *Chomp* - A dangerously delicious logic game.
+Inspired by a Frederik Schuh and David Gale puzzle, published by Martin Gardner in Scientific American (January 1973) More info at: https://en.wikipedia.org/wiki/Chomp

+*Clickbait Headline Generator* - A clickbait headline generator for your soulless content farm.

 *Coin Flip Simulator* - Simulate a large number of coin flips.

+*Collatz Sequence* - Generates numbers for the Collatz sequence, given a starting number.

+*Collatz Sequence Stats* - Finds out how long various Collatz Sequences are.

 *Connect Four* - A board game to get four tiles in a row.

 *Conway's Game of Life* - The classic cellular automata simulation.
+Press Ctrl-C to stop.
+More info at: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 *Conway's Game of Life (Terminal)* - The classic cellular automata simulation.
+Press Ctrl-C to stop.
+More info at: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 *Countdown* - Show a countdown timer animation using a seven-segment display.
+Press Ctrl-C to stop.
+More info at https://en.wikipedia.org/wiki/Seven-segment_display Requires our sevseg.py program.

 *Diagonal Maze* - Prints out a random, diagonal maze.
+Inspired by the 10 PRINT CHR$(205.5+RND(1)); : GOTO 10 program.

 *Dice Roller* - Simulates dice rolls using the Dungeons & Dragons notation.

 *Digital Clock* - Display a digital clock of the current time with a seven-segment display.
+Press Ctrl-C to stop.
+More info at https://en.wikipedia.org/wiki/Seven-segment_display Requires our sevseg.py program.

 *DNA* - A simple animation of a DNA double-helix.
+Press Ctrl-C to stop.
+Thanks to matoken for inspiration: https://asciinema.org/a/155441

 *Eeny-Meeny-Miny-Moe* - An elimination game for multiple players.
+Press Ctrl-C to stop.
+More info at https://en.wikipedia.org/wiki/Eeny,_meeny,_miny,_moe More info at https://en.wikipedia.org/wiki/Josephus_problem

 *Etch a Sketch* - Draw a trailing line on the screen.

 *Factorization* - Find all the factors of a number.

 *Fireflies* - A beautiful animation of fireflies.
+Press Ctrl-C to stop.

 *Fish Tank* - A peaceful animation of a fish tank.
+Press Ctrl-C to stop.

-*FizzBuzz Calculation* - Calculates and prints the answers for the fizz buzz programming problem.
+*FizzBuzz Calculation* - Calculates the answers for the fizz buzz programming problem.

 *FizzBuzz Game* - A number game where you also race against the clock.

+*Flippy (a Reversi clone)* - (Requires Pygame) Play against the computer and try to flip their tiles.

 *Flood Fill* - An example of a "flood fill" algorithm.
+This is a basic demo of both the recursive and iterative floodfill algorithms.
+This algorithm is commonly used in "fill tools" in graphics programs like MS Paint or Photoshop.
+This algorithm is also used in the floodit.py game.

 *Flood It!* - A colorful game where you try to fill the board with a single color.

 *Forest Fire Sim* - A simulation of fires spreading in a growing forest.
+Press Ctrl-C to stop.
+Inspired by Nicky Case's Emoji Sim http://ncase.me/simulating/model/

+*Four-In-A-Row* - (Requires Pygame) Play against the computer, dropping tiles to connect four.

+*Nonuniform Fractal Tree Drawer* - Draws nonuniform fractal trees with turtle graphics.

+*Fractal Tree Drawer* - Draws fractal trees with turtle graphics.

 *2048 Game* - A sliding tile game to combine exponentially-increasing numbers.
+Inspired by Gabriele Cirulli's 2048, which is a clone of Veewo Studios' 1024, which in turn is a clone of the Threes! game.
+More info at https://en.wikipedia.org/wiki/2048_(video_game)

+*Gemgem (a Bejeweled clone)* - (Requires Pygame) An addictive jewel matching game.

+*Ghost Leg Lottery* - Follow the trail to see who wins!
+More info at: https://en.wikipedia.org/wiki/Ghost_Leg

 *Guess the Number* - While given hints, try to guess the secret number.

-*Guillotine* - A variant of Hangman.
+*Guillotine* - A French variant of Hangman with different graphics.
+Ooh la la!

 *Hacking* - The hacking mini-game from "Fallout 3".

 *Hammurabi* - The classic game Hamurabi.bas by Doug Dyment, popularized by David Ahl.

 *Hamsburger* - A program for making silly pluralizations.
+Press Ctrl-C to stop.

 *Hangman* - A word-guessing game.

+*Hangman with Random Letters* - A completely unfair word-guessing game.
+(This is a joke program.)

+*Hard-coded Tic Tac Toe* - Play tic tac toe against the computer.
+Every possible move has been hard-coded into this program.
+The program is 5700 lines long.
+This is a joke program, don't actually write code like this.

+*Hilbert Curve* - Draws the Hilbert Curve fractal with turtle graphics.
+More info at: https://en.wikipedia.org/wiki/hilbertCurve Good videos on space-filling curves: https://youtu.be/RU0wScIj36o and https://youtu.be/3s7h2MHQtxc

 *Hour Glass Animation* - An animation of an hour glass filled with falling sand.
+Press Ctrl-C to stop.

 *Idiot* - How to keep an idiot busy for hours.
+(This is a joke program.)

+*Ink Spill (a Flood It clone)* - (Requires Pygame) Try to make the entire field a single color.

 *J'ACCUSE!* - A mystery game of intrigue and a missing cat.
+Inspired by Homestar Runner's "Where's an Egg?" game

+*Koch Snowflake* - Draws a Koch snowflake fractal with turtle graphics.

 *Langton's Ant* - A cellular automata animation.
+Press Ctrl-C to stop.
+More info: https://en.wikipedia.org/wiki/Langton%27s_ant

 *Lawnmower* - Watch grass get cut and grow again.
+Press Ctrl-C to stop.
+Inspired by Tondeuse by Jules Villard, https://asciinema.org/a/21743 https://bitbucket.org/jvillard/tondeuse/src/default/

 *Leetspeak* - Translates English messages into l33t5p34]<.

 *Luhn Checksum Algorithm* - The mathematics behind credit card numbers.
+More info at: https://en.wikipedia.org/wiki/Luhn_algorithm More info at: https://youtu.be/Erp8IAUouus

 *Magic Eight Ball* - Ask a question about your future.

 *Magic Hexagon* - Place numbers in a hexagon so each row adds up to 38.
+More info at https://en.wikipedia.org/wiki/Magic_hexagon More info at https://www.youtube.com/watch?v=ZkVSRwFWjy0

 *Mancala* - The ancient seed-sowing board game.
+Rules at http://www.mancalarules.com/ More info at https://en.wikipedia.org/wiki/Mancala

 *Matching Parentheses* - A parentheses/bracket/braces matching algorithm.

 *Maze Maker* - Make mazes with the recursive backtracker algorithm.
+More info at: https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_backtracker An animated demo: https://scratch.mit.edu/projects/17358777/

 *Maze Runner* - Move around a maze and try to escape.